scottyschup/ruby-curriculum/language-basics/recursion.md

 Estimated time: 5hrs

-* Write the following methods both recursively and iteratively
-  * Fibonacci (method should take in a number of Fibonacci numbers to return in an array)
-  * sum of an array
+* Write both a recursive and iterative version of sum of an array
-  * [binary search][wiki-binary-search]: bsearch(array, target)
 * Write two versions of exponent that use two different recursions:

 ```ruby